zephyrproject-rtos/qm/doc/plans/test_plan.rst

 Kernel services and capabilities
 ================================

 Services offered by kernel like memory management, scheduling, interrupt services, timers and data passing mechanisms are verified with API level testing and functionality testing.
-    :ref:`_kernel_plan`

 Networking services
 ===================

 Various protocols including HTTP, COAP, MQTT, ARP, 6lo, TCP, UDP and other protocols are verified.

 Sensor subsystem support
 ========================

-    Zephyr sensor driver is validated to measure physical parameters such as temperature, pressure, ambience, humidity,
-    light intensity, proximity and other real time sensory information.
+Zephyr sensor driver is validated to measure physical parameters such as temperature, pressure, ambience, humidity, light intensity, proximity and other real time sensory information.

 File system
 ===========

 Newtron Flash Filesystem (NFFS) and FATFS support, FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration are verified.

 Device Driver support
 =====================

 Device drivers such as GPIO, I2C, I2S, SPI, RTC, UART, AIO and other driver functionalities are verified.

 Power management services
 =========================

 Power management services such as tickless idle and an advanced idling infrastructure are also verified.

 Test Strategy and Approach
 **************************